-- Creams which contain steroids or antibiotics are most effective against bites
+- Creams which contain steroids or antibiotics are most effective against insect bites

-- Carry some anti histamine tablets.
-Remember these react with alcohol so reduce your intact or abstain.
+- Carry some antihistamine tablets.
+Remember these react with alcohol so reduce your alcohol intake or abstain.

-- If your allergy is very severe you may need to take anti histamine throughout your time abroad.
-In this case start the day before you arrive and for a day after you return.
-More modern anti histamines are now non-sedative.
+- If your allergy is very severe you may need to take an antihistamine throughout your time abroad.
+In this case, start the day before you arrive and continue to take them for a day after you return.
+More modern antihistamines are now non-sedative.

-- Try a luke warm bath or shower
+- Try taking a luke-warm bath or shower

 - If irritation is severe try sleeping tablets at night.

-Seek medical advise before you travel especially if you are prone to reactions If you have been badly bitten attend a doctor on your return.
+Seek medical advice before you travel especially if you are prone to allergic reactions to insect bites.
+If you have been badly bitten attend a doctor on your return.